globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

-# Vulnerable Ecommerce API
+# Vulnerable eCommerce API

 <p align="center">
     <img src="images/a5-banner.png"/>
 </p>

-Vulnerable Ecommerce API is a simple Golang web application that contains an example of a Broken Access Control vulnerability and it's main goal is to describe how a malicious user could exploit it.
+Vulnerable eCommerce API is a simple Golang web application that contains an example of a Broken Access Control vulnerability and its main goal is to describe how a malicious user could exploit it.

 ## Index